bveyseloglu/All-in-One-IoT-Application-for-TI-Tiva-C/README.md

 * Timer hardware interrupt adds the ADC value to the array.
 Then it posts the SWI.
 * The SWI checks if the array is full (if every 20 samples are in the array).
 If the array is full, it calculates the average and put in a global variable called averageTemp.
 Initializes the array.
 * httpTask is the task that connects api.openweathermap.org to retrieve the current weather temperature.
 Initially it will wait for a semaphore.
 (This semaphore is posted in the netIPAddrHook function)
-* When httpTask finishes its job with openweather, a semaphore is posted to activate tcpSocketTask where a TCP Scoket connection is made to SocketTest server program to send the average temperature and the one obtained from openweathermap.
+* When httpTask finishes its job with openweather, a semaphore is posted to activate tcpSocketTask where a TCP Socket connection is made to SocketTest server program to send the average temperature and the one obtained from openweathermap.

 ## License
 Licensed under MIT License.